 The Court explained each of these 3 elements in further detail.

 Identification of Domestic Services with Market Value

 To satisfy this first part of the test, a plaintiff must clearly identify specific domestic services or household tasks that have an “identifiable market value.”
-This includes tasks that could potentially be hired out to domestic workers such as cooking, cleaning, landscaping, or maintenance and repairs.
+This includes tasks that might be hired out to domestic workers such as cooking, cleaning, landscaping, or maintenance and repairs.
 In the Court’s view, this requirement is necessary because: